michaelshiloh/robotaPsyche/lectureNotes.md

 #### Plan for today
 - Presentation by Ehtisham
+- Discussion: The Singularity is Near
 - How shall we structure our inclusive ecosystem?
+(Adina and Abdul to lead)
 - Time permitting

 - How shall we structure our inclusive ecosystem?